I am often asked: “Is wood ash good for the garden?”. So, today we’re going to answer that in this post.

 What Are Wood Ashes

-Wood ash is a byproduct of the combustion of wood in fireplaces, bonfires, and even in industrial power plants.
+Wood ash is a byproduct of the combustion of wood fires in fireplaces, bonfires, and even in industrial power plants.
 It is a good source of many micronutrients.
-It is a good source of potassium and can have profound effects on your garden and your production of crops.
+It is a good source of potassium and can have profound effects on your home gardens and your production of crops.

 This powdery residue contains a certain percent potash, phosphate, and trace elements or small amounts of micro-nutrients including iron, manganese, boron, copper, and zinc.
 It also contains trace amounts of heavy metal concentrations lead, cadmium, nickel, and chromium.